 - Opt for private transport like taxis and Ubers at night rather than walking or taking public transport

 - Always put your safety over convenience and listen to your intuition!
 If something makes you feel unsafe or uncomfortable, remove yourself from the situation or take an alternate route.

 Don’t Be Afraid to Join a Group Tour

 If you’re traveling solo and realize you’d feel safer in the company of others for particular activities, don’t be afraid or feel ashamed to join a tour group.
-Here are some great Buenos Aires tour options:
+Check out this tour to explore the city by night!

 Do you need travel insurance for your trip to Buenos Aires?

 I recommend that people make a small investment in travel insurance for ANY trip they go on.
 Why?
 Because if you travel enough, eventually something is bound to happen and you want to be prepared.
 It’s always best practice to have insurance and have it in place BEFORE you leave for your trip.